Link Building: The Operations Guide for SEO Teams and Agencies

 White hat: editorial guest posts, digital PR, broken link replacement, unlinked mention reclamation, HARO.
 Grey hat: paid niche edits, paid guest posts without disclosure, expired domain rebuilds, mid-tier private network domains.
 Black hat: PBN networks, mass comment spam, hacked-site link injections, link-farm participation, automated tools that produce links without human editorial review.
 Full coverage of operational white hat boundaries lives in our white hat link building guide.

 Google's Spam Policies prohibit "any links intended to manipulate PageRank or a site's ranking in Google search results."
 The policy lists buying or selling links that pass ranking credit, excessive link exchanges, large-scale article marketing campaigns with keyword-rich anchor text, and using automated programs to create links.
 Penalties range from algorithmic discounting (invisible in GSC) to manual actions (visible as "unnatural links to your site" notifications).
+The full taxonomy of these violations, and how each one gets detected, sits in link schemes.

 Choose in-house when you have a senior SEO and content team plus 30+ hours per month of dedicated outreach capacity.
 Choose an agency when you need specialised vertical access, faster ramp, or established publisher relationships you cannot build internally.
 Freelancers sit in the middle and work best for specific tactic execution (HARO, guest-post-only) rather than full programs.
+Many agencies meet that demand by white label link building from a specialist provider rather than staffing it.

 When Does in-House Make Sense?